jgriffith23/queue-bot/README.rst

 Queue Bot was designed to manage Slack-based help queues.
 Built with Python 2.7 and Slack's Real Time Messaging API.

+The bot tracks which users are currently enqueued with a queue data structure built on top of a linked list.
+Each node in the linked list represents a user in the queue, and it contains that user's handle, formatted according to Slack's rules for @username posting.

 Setup
 =====